 2.3 Software and Hardware Requirements

-Due to the relative immaturity and inconsistency of graphics drivers on mobile devices, our proof of concept will be developed for a conventional GNU/Linux desktop or laptop computer using OpenGL.
-However, the techniques explored could easily be extended to other platforms and libraries.
+Our proof of concept will be developed for a conventional GNU/Linux desktop or laptop computer using the OpenGL 3.1 API for rendering.
+However, the techniques explored could be extended to other platforms and libraries.